 Shindig, Fairfield Village Hall, Bromsgrove, Worcestershire B61 9LZ

 Friday 20 April:

 Live and Local, Foxt Village Hall, Foxt, Stoke-on-Trent ST10 2HJ

-I am also delighted to be working with MotherShip in Birmingham in 2018 as part of their PLAYGroup project.
+I was also delighted to work with MotherShip in Birmingham in June 2018 as part of their PLAYGroup project.
 This is a befriending project for newly arrived mothers and local mothers and their 0-4 year olds.
 Mummy Monster was performed at The Meena Centre, home of Help Refugees.
 This was the unofficial women and children's centre in the Calais jungle until it had to find a new home, now on the edge of Birmingham's jewellery quarter.

 Hamilton House Community Kitchen, Bristol